 EFMs consist mostly of publicly available affiliate offers where transactions occur online.
 This will likely be a significant source of revenue.
 Most EFMs don’t negotiate directly with merchants but obtain their discounts from sophisticated affiliate marketing programs that are incentivized to promote discounts via an online affiliate network.
 Consequently, EFMs don’t provide many private, "brick & mortar" offers because these types of coupons are simply redeemed at the cash register, and can’t be monetized like an online transaction can be.

 2. Upselling employees on insurance or other products:

-Many discounts networks use their network as a lead generation engine, aiming to contact your employees and solicit them for insurance products.
-These types of discount programs then generate revenue from premiums, interest or investment income earned from those premiums.
+Many discount networks use their network as a lead generation engine, aiming to contact your employees and solicit them for insurance products.
+These types of discount programs then generate revenue from premiums, interest, or investment income earned from those premiums.

 3. Soliciting merchants to join their discount network for a fee:

 It’s critical that your discount network continually add new merchants.
 However, when a discount network relies on generating revenue from merchants who join its program, it is likely to solicit and accept almost any merchant willing to pay a fee to gain access to your employees.
 Similarly, popular merchants like restaurants will not participate, since they have little incentive to pay a fee to join a discount network that delivers few if any financial benefits.
 Consequently, many EFMs rely heavily on less popular merchants like spas, massage therapists, or tax preparation services, all of which have a very narrow audience, limited popularity, and low usage.

 4. Selling, renting, or loaning employee contact information or usage data: